MelonSpeedruns/BotwRandomizer/README.md

 *For helping out with design ideas, beta testing, advertising and general support!*
 - <https://www.twitch.tv/tLeves/>

+If I forgot your name, let me know and I'll add you!

 ## Copyright and license

 The code is released under the [MIT License](https://github.com/MelonSpeedruns/BotwRandomizer/blob/main/LICENSE).